🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Picture a visitor who only visited your homepage and no other pages (like you'll often find when you look inside Google Analytics).
 There's a good chance that targeting them with retargeting is a waste of time, money, and impressions.

-From single-page bounce visitors to people who have been on your site or landing page for say, 2 minutes plus, it’s important that you spend and bid proportionally with those thoughts in mind.
+From single-page bounce visitors to people who have been on your site or landing page for say, 2 minutes plus, it's important that you spend and bid proportionally with that information in mind.

 Paying an average of $1.00 a click for an audience that has been on-site for 2+ minutes will usually pay off quicker than paying an average of $0.50 for all visitors.